 To avoid this inconsistent situation, the Anatella engine runs all the required extractions simultaneously, at the exact same time, so that it’s almost impossible to obtain inconsistant data.
 Just to be sure, it’s also better to run your extraction during the night, when the load on the SAP server is at a minimum.

-You shouldn’t care too much about this last point because, the most common database that is used in SAP is DB2 and DB2 does not support any ACID properties anyway.
+You shouldn’t care too much about this last point because, the most common database that is used "behind-the-scene" in SAP is DB2 and DB2 does not support any ACID properties anyway.